mmp2/manifold-learning-examples/tsne.md

 The research group is aware that the parameter choices may affect the algorithm, so they try many possible choices of perplexity.
 Perplexity is proportional to the number of neighbors $k$ of a data point, and the number of neigbors implicitly defines a radius of the neighborhood (more neighbors implies larger radius); note that the radius does not grow proportionally with $k$, but slower, e.g., approximately as $\sqrt{k}$ when for 2-dimensional data.

-These are the embedding they obtain.
+These are the embeddings obtained.
 <img width="900" src="T-SNE/k_vs_R of T-SNE-1row.png">

 From left to right, we see:  a circular blob with higher density in the center, clusters of various granularities, or a disk with a hole (that is, a ring).
 If these data were cells, we could hypothesise that they all behave the same way (the blob), that there are multiple groups with different behaviors (clusters), or that that the behavior varies continuously and cyclically (the ring).
 How to figure out how the original data looked like?